 “This finding suggests that the expression levels of GATA2 direct downstream targets, a subset of the full GATA2 regulated genes, can mathematically serve as surrogate reporters of the GATA2 activities in the human endometrium tissues, which supports that observing gene expression patterns of GATA2 direct downstream target genes is able to reflect GATA2’s activities in this context.”

+Response to “Why are the results provided in zipped file, are they so large?”

+The SEM fitting results include both model fitting statistics (SEMfitting.txt) and three-node image (SEMplot.png), therefore, they are put into a “zipped file”.
+These two are different file type, we choose to use a zipped file, which can be downloaded by the users then unzipped.
+It is not large, and only for the convenient purpose.
+We have modified the codes accordingly to address reviewer’s comment as well.

 Discussion: line 204: how different is your package from MplusAutomation?
 Are there any other similar R packages?
 What advantage your packages bring compared to these other software?

+Response

+We have included the following statement in the discussion in lines XXX-YYY:

-We agree that the MplusAutomation’s authors have done a good job in “mirroring” the commercially available software “Mplus” and implement this modeling in open-source R. It is designed to automate three major aspects of latent variable modelling, (1) create a group of models (2) run them in batches (3) allow extracting the model fitting statistics.
+“The MplusAutomation uses open-source R to mirror the commercially available software Mplus and implement this modeling.
+It is designed to automate three major aspects of latent variable modelling, (1) create a group of models (2) run them in batches (3) allow extracting the model fitting statistics.
 Our SEMIPs has a similarity to MplusAutomation, where we implement SEM model in R instead of Mplus for the computational flexibility and backend automation consideration.
 We use the lavaan package, a highly credited/cited package exists in the research community since 2012 to implement the SEM model and extract all the statistics from the modeling output.
-But, our main goal in this research anchors on the biology and provide our web-lab scientists a convenient tool to explore their novel hypothesis and test the validity of their thought, and most importantly helps with hypothesis generation process.
-The main advantage is that our application is designed to use Rshiny to render a user’s friendly web front end.
-It allows web-lab scientists with limited bioinformatics skills to use the platform for this biological hypothesis testing and generation as we exemplified in the manuscript.
+The goal of SEMIPs is to provide a convenient and easy to use tool that bridges bioinformatic assessments and scientists who have minimum computation background for hypothesis generation and inferring biological processes across experimental systems.
+This is achieved by employing Rshiny to render a user’s friendly web front end, as demonstrated in the manuscript.”

 Overall: